artichoke/project-infrastructure/modules/google-workspace/README.md

 ## Parameters

-- `zone_id`: The id of the Route53 zone to create DKIM records in.
+- `zone_id`: The id of the Route53 zone to create DNS records in.
 - `dkim_record`: The full value of the DKIM TXT record.
 - `site_verification_keys`: Google site verification keys for the apex domain.